-Renowned poet Carol Ann Duffy has created a new work, inspired by the nation’s forests, to celebrate our centenary.
+Renowned poet Carol Ann Duffy created a new work to celebrate our centenary, inspired by the nation’s forests.

 FOREST is a celebration of the endurance and life-cycle of the forest, reminding us of our place in the natural world and how trees sustain life on earth.

 Enjoy a written version of the poem below.

 During our centenary year, we invited people to send us their poems, letters and stories telling us what trees, forests and woodlands mean to them.
 Take a moment to browse our online gallery

 In fact, the trees are murmuring under your feet,

 a buried empathy; you tread it.